Create and Configure Competition

 Youth Max Age – specifies the maximum age a player can have to be considered as a youth player.

 Youth Max Age Reference Date – sets the reference date DDMM used to calculate player age.
-If left empty, the player’s age is calculated on matchday.
+If left empty, the player’s age is calculated on the match day.

 Standings and Scheduling Settings